softwaremill/bootzooka/README.md

 * `container:reload /` - reloads application at context /
 * `~;container:start; container:reload /` - runs container and waits for source code changes to automatically compile
 changed file and to reload it
-* `scalariform-format` - execute Scalariform code formatter.
-More about it below in 'Keep code in shape' section

-#### Keep code in shape

-To keep code in shape we are using [Scalariform](https://github.com/mdr/scalariform) code formatter for Scala along with sbt plugin [Sbt-Scalariform](https://github.com/sbt/sbt-scalariform).
-We have intentionally disabled auto code-formatting during compile or test execution so to run formatter please use `sbt scalariform-format` command.
-It checks code against various styling rules and applies all neccessary fixes.

 ### Browser client